Buchenwald concentration camp: Liberation

 According to Teofil Witek, a fellow Polish prisoner who witnessed the transmissions, Damazyn fainted after receiving the message.

 3:15 p.m. was the time the camp was liberated, and is the permanent time of the clock at the entrance gate.

 As American forces closed in, Gestapo headquarters at Weimar telephoned the camp administration to announce that it was sending explosives to blow up any evidence of the camp, including its inmates.
 The Gestapo did not know that the administrators had already fled.
 A prisoner answered the phone and informed headquarters that explosives would not be needed, as the camp had already been blown up, which was not true.

 A detachment of troops of the U.S. 9th Armored Infantry Battalion, from the 6th Armored Division, part of the U.S. Third Army, and under the command of Captain Frederic Keffer, arrived at Buchenwald on 11 April 1945 at 3:15 p.m. (now the permanent time of the clock at the entrance gate).
-The soldiers were given a hero's welcome, with the emaciated survivors finding the strength to toss some liberators into the air in celebration.
+The arrival of American soldiers was met with great celebration by the prisoners, who reportedly lifted the incoming Americans into the air in exultation.

 Later in the day, elements of the U.S. 83rd Infantry Division overran Langenstein, one of a number of smaller camps comprising the Buchenwald complex.
-There, the division liberated over 21,000 prisoners, ordered the mayor of Langenstein to send food and water to the camp, and hurried medical supplies forward from the 20th Field Hospital.
+There, the division liberated over 21,000 prisoners, ordered the mayor of Langenstein to send food and water to the camp, and rushed medical supplies forward from the 20th Field Hospital.

 Third Army Headquarters sent elements of the 80th Infantry Division to take control of the camp on the morning of Thursday 12 April 1945.
-Several journalists arrived on the same day, perhaps with the 80th, including Edward R. Murrow, whose radio report of his arrival and reception was broadcast on CBS and became one of his most famous:
+Several journalists arrived on the same day, including Edward R. Murrow, whose radio report of his arrival and reception was broadcast on CBS and became one of his most famous:

 I asked to see one of the barracks.
 It happened to be occupied by Czechoslovaks.
 When I entered, men crowded around, tried to lift me to their shoulders.
 They were too weak.
 Many of them could not get out of bed.
 I was told that this building had once stabled 80 horses.
 There were 1,200 men in it, five to a bunk.
 The stink was beyond all description.

 They called the doctor.
 We inspected his records.
 There were only names in the little black book, nothing more.
 Nothing about who these men were, what they had done, or hoped.
 Behind the names of those who had died, there was a cross.
 I counted them.
 They totaled 242.
 242 out of 1,200, in one month.

 As we walked out into the courtyard, a man fell dead.
 Two others, they must have been over 60, were crawling toward the latrine.
 I saw it, but will not describe it.

 — Extract from Edward R. Murrow's Buchenwald Report – 15 April 1945.